QuelleQim/MS3-the-reading/README.md

 Since the version on heroku is rooted from the github repository's master branch there is no difference between the deployed version on heroku and the github repository, except for a minor delay of a few minutes.
-To run the project localy one needs to clone the github repository and open it in a web browser.
+To run the project localy one needs to clone the github repository, have a collection in mongoDB and run app.py.

 ## Credits